jonatlib/sensor-swarm/.junie/guidelines.md

 Be sure to use the JSON format as it will be much more readable for LLM.

+# Documentations and code examples

+Use context7 MCP.
+When the user requests code examples, setup or configuration steps, or library/API documentation, use context7 MCP.
+When investigating currently used crates, consult context7 for correct doccumentation!

 # Memory Usage Guidelines

 You should use memory tools thoughtfully to enhance conversation continuity and context retention: